Launching a Podcast

 And if you are interested in hosting your own podcast, we’ll also show you how to get started creating your own show too.

 What is a Podcast?
-A Simple Definition
+(Podcast Meaning and Definition)

 What is a podcast?
-A podcast is an audio file that’s made available on the internet.
+A podcast is an digital audio file that’s made available on the internet.
 Listeners can download the file to their devices or stream it through a listening app.
 Episodes are typically released as part of a series.

 Generally speaking, the audio of podcast episodes consists of the spoken words of a host (or multiple hosts), though many shows include music and sound effects to various degrees.
 Episodes (and the overall show) revolve around specific themes, like parenting, entrepreneurship, nutrition, etc.

+You’ve probably heard of podcasts Limetown, How Stuck Works, Joe Rogan, or Hardcore History.
 Here’s an example of a podcast episode from our very own show, The Limelight.

 Longshot Leaders with Michael Stein